microsoft/Kusto-Query-Language/doc/has-operator.md

 ---
 title: The case-insensitive has string operator - Azure Data Explorer
-description: This article describes the case-insensitive has string operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2021
+description: Learn how to use the has operator to filter data with a case-insensitive string. ms.reviewer: alexans ms.topic: reference ms.date: 12/18/2022
 ---
 # has operator